rhysseddon/Flags-Quiz-MS2-Project-/TESTING.md

  and next flag would change with every click before the next question could render.
 I found the solution was to disable the answer buttons after they were clicked and enable them again once the next question had rendered, using `$(".answer-button").attr("disabled", true);` and  `$(".answer-button").attr("disabled", false);`
-- On the first attempt the HTML validator failed as there was an unnecessary type attribute on the link to the index.js page, and an obselete attribute on the start modal, which was copied across form the bootstrap library for the modal.
+- On the first attempt the HTML validator failed as there was an unnecessary type attribute on the link to the index.js page, and an obselete attribute on the start modal, which was copied across form the Bootstrap library for the modal.
 ![Image](assets/images/readme-images/failed-html-validator.png)

 ## Outstanding Bugs

-- CSS validatior had 2 errors both were from the bootstaps CDN so were unable to be resolved.
+- CSS validator had 2 errors both were from the Bootstraps CDN so were unable to be resolved.

 ### Return to [README.md](README.md)